Related ToolsRaycastWarpGithubLinear

 LaunchBar’s clipboard manager automatically ignores sensitive data.
 If you copy a password from 1Password, it detects the source app and excludes it from history.
 This is smarter than Raycast’s “ignore password fields” approach, which misses API keys copied from plain text files.

 The clipboard search is also instant.
 Press ⌘+\ to open clipboard history, type a few characters, and select from matching entries.
-I keep code snippets, terminal commands, and email templates in clipboard history instead of a separate snippet manager.
+Many users keep code snippets, terminal commands, and email templates in clipboard history instead of a separate snippet manager.

 Action Editor for automation:

 LaunchBar’s Action Editor lets you build custom actions using AppleScript, JavaScript, Ruby, Python, or PHP.
-It’s more technical than Raycast’s extension API but offers complete control.
-I built an action to parse JSON from clipboard, format it, and paste into my editor - impossible with Raycast’s sandboxed extension environment.
+It’s more technical than Raycast’s extension API but offers complete control - similar in spirit to Apple’s own AppleScript Language Guide for system automation.
+One example: an action to parse JSON from clipboard, format it, and paste into the editor - impossible with Raycast’s sandboxed extension environment.

 Pricing and trial model: